Sonali112024/Supply_Chain_Analysis/README.md

 •	Product type, Price, Number of products sold, Revenue generated, Stock levels, Transportation modes, Costs, and more.

 **Insights**

-**1. Revenue Analysis:** Skincare products contribute significantly to overall revenue.
+**1. Revenue Analysis:**
+Skincare products contribute significantly to overall revenue.

-**2. Sales Distribution:** Skincare products make up 45% of total sales, followed by haircare (29.5%) and cosmetics (25.5%).
+**2. Sales Distribution:**
+Skincare products make up 45% of total sales, followed by haircare (29.5%) and cosmetics (25.5%).

-**3. Defect Rate by Product Type:** o	Haircare products have the highest defect rate among all product types, indicating a need for improved packaging or handling during shipping.
+**3. Defect Rate by Product Type:**
+- Haircare products have the highest defect rate among all product types, indicating a need for improved packaging or handling during shipping.

-**4. Defect Rate by Transportation Mode:** o	Road transportation results in the highest defect rate, highlighting potential issues such as rough handling or poor road conditions. o	Air transportation has the lowest defect rate, making it a more reliable option for fragile or high-value products.
+**4. Defect Rate by Transportation Mode:**
+- Road transportation results in the highest defect rate, highlighting potential issues such as rough handling or poor road conditions.
-**5. Shipping Carrier Optimization:** Analysis of revenue by shipping carriers can help in cost and route optimization.
+- Air transportation has the lowest defect rate, making it